2019 All-State Music Festival Information

-- Auditioning ensembles will be identified to the auditor by ONLY: school code number, performance time, names of singers and voice parts.
+- Auditioning ensembles will be identified to the auditor by ONLY: school code number, performance time, names of singers, and voice parts.
 Be certain your students know their performance time!
-The school name shall not appear on the audition card, music folder, or any article of clothing.
+The school name will not appear on the audition card, and should not be displayed on the music folder, music being performed, or any article of clothing.
 Ensembles may not display the school name in any manner.

 - Choral groups or individuals auditioning may NOT wear school concert attire for auditions (this includes robes, tuxedos, and formal gowns).

 - Audition sites will post a list of singers to be recalled and a list of accepted students at the conclusion of the initial auditions.

 - Materials to be used for auditions will be posted online (www.ihsma.org) at 5:00 AM and at each audition site at 8:00 AM on

 - For first round auditions, singers must get their starting pitches from an adult pitch giver provided by the host site.
 Pitch giving instructions will appear with the first round excerpts.
 (Examples can be found here: ihsma.org or on YouTube)